-Table 3.3 Summary of quality control and safety mechanisms in Bahrain
+Table 3.3 Summary of quality control and safety mechanisms in Bolivia

-Answer Score Building quality control index (0-15) 12.00 Quality of building regulations index (0-2) 2.00 In what way are the building regulations (including the building code) or any regulations dealing with construction permits made available?
-(0-1) Available online; Free of charge; In official gazette.
+Answer Score Building quality control index (0-15) 6.00 Quality of building regulations index (0-2) 1.00 In what way are the building regulations (including the building code) or any regulations dealing with construction permits made available?
+(0-1) Available online.
 1.0 Which requirements for obtaining a building permit are clearly specified by the building regulations or by any accessible website, brochure or pamphlet?
-(0-1) List of required documents; Fees to be paid; Required preapprovals.
-1.0 Quality control before construction index (0-1) 1.00 Who is part of the committee or team that reviews and approves building permit applications in the relevant permit-issuing agency?
+(0-1) List of required documents; Fees to be paid.
+0.0 Quality control before construction index (0-1) 1.00 Who is part of the committee or team that reviews and approves building permit applications in the relevant permit-issuing agency?
 (0-1) Licensed architect; Licensed engineer.
 1.0 Quality control during construction index (0-3) 2.00 What types of inspections (if any) are required by law to be carried out during construction?
-(0-2) Inspections by in-house engineer.
+(0-2) Inspections by in-house engineer; Inspections at various phases.
 1.0 Do legally mandated inspections occur in practice during construction?
 (0-1) Mandatory inspections are always done in practice.
-1.0 Quality control after construction index (0-3) 3.00 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
+1.0 Quality control after construction index (0-3) 2.00 Is there a final inspection required by law to verify that the building was built in accordance with the approved plans and regulations?
 (0-2) Yes, final inspection is done by government agency.
 2.0 Do legally mandated final inspections occur in practice?
-(0-1) Final inspection always occurs in practice.
-1.0 Liability and insurance regimes index (0-2) 1.00 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use?
-(0-1) Architect or engineer; Professional in charge of the supervision; Construction company; Owner or investor.
-1.0
+(0-1) Final inspection occurs most of the time.
+0.0 Liability and insurance regimes index (0-2) 0.00 Which parties (if any) are held liable by law for structural flaws or problems in the building once it is in use?
+(0-1) No party is held liable under the law.
+0.0 Which parties (if any) are required by law to obtain an insurance policy to cover possible structural flaws or problems in the building once it is in use?
+(0-1) No party is required by law to obtain insurance 0.0